 You choose three courses.
 All courses are worth the same number of credits and consist of 12 lectures and 8 seminars, with each teaching session lasting 1¼ hours, making 25 hours of contact time per course.
-Some courses take place over four weeks (Module 1, between Monday 3 July and Friday 28 July; and Module 2, between Monday 31 July and Thursday 24 August) while others are spread over eight weeks (Module 3, between Monday 3 July and Thursday 18 August).
-Note that supervisions count as Module 3.
+Some courses take place over three weeks (Module 1, between Monday 9 July and Friday 27 July; and Module 2, between Monday 30 July and Friday 17 August) while others are spread over six weeks (Module 3, between Monday 9 July and Friday 17 August).
+Note that Supervisions count as Module 3.
 For most courses lecture groups are capped at 30 students, and seminars at 15 students, to ensure that everyone has the opportunity to be heard and can get to know the instructors well.

 The subject range represents Cambridge strengths and the intellectual interests of the instructors who design and develop the courses.
 They are designed to be challenging but accessible, and most courses have no pre-requisites.